RomainNicolaon/GroupA_Dubail_Project/Beta_Report.md

 window.location.href is use to redirect the user to bijou.html after the timer.

 We had a Dubail logo in .svg.
-We have center the SVG of the Dubail logo by puting it in a container.
+We have centered the SVG of the Dubail logo by puting it in a container.

 ```html
 <div class="container">